Please ensure Javascript is enabled for purposes of website accessibility

 7. How will dog walkers and regular park users be affected?

-Jorgensen Park is well used by the community for recreation including walking and dog exercise.
+Jorgensen Park is well used by the community for recreation, including walking and dog exercise.

 If the proposal proceeds: